drov0/pydofus2/README.md

-# pyd2bot
+# pydofus2

-This is a full socket bot for the mmorpg dofus2 all in python.
-It also include most of the game backend that can be used for other purposes.
+This is a pyton client for the mmorpg dofus2 all in python.
+It includes most of the game backend and no front end stuff.

 ## Getting Started